Mohammadimh76/Book_CEH-Certified-Ethical-Hacker-/README.md

 ## Chapter 6
 - ### Sniffers
 Sniffer is a tool for obtaining packages or frames.
 It eavesdrops on network traffic and shows them to the hacker as a command line with graphics.
-Some advanced sniffer eavesdrops on packets and can put them back together to form the original text or email.<br>
+Some advanced sniffer eavesdrops on packets and can put them back together to form the original text or email.
 Sniffer is used to capture traffic sent between two systems.
 Depending on how the sniffer is used and security measures, the hacker can use the sniffer to detect usernames, passwords, and other confidential information posted on the network.
 Many hacking attacks and some hacking tools require a sniffer to obtain important information sent from the target system.
-In this chapter we will explain how sniffer works and some common sniffer tools.<br>
+In this chapter we will explain how sniffer works and some common sniffer tools.

 #### 🔹 Topics in this chapter include
 | <b>Chapter 6</b>  |   |   |